Faculty: Brent Chowen

 Phone: 801-422-2177

 I graduated from BYU with a degree in History, adding state licensure in History and French Language Teaching.
-I earned an M.A. in History from the University of Utah and a doctorate in Curriculum in Instruction from the University of Texas at Austin.
-I taught history and French in both Utah and Texas before moving with my family to Hawaii.
-After nine years at BYU-Hawaii, I returned to Utah and joined the faculty in the McKay School.
-Currently I serve as Director of the Educator Preparation Program Accreditation Office.
+I began teaching History and French in public schools while earning an M.A. in History from the University of Utah and a doctorate in Curriculum in Instruction from the University of Texas at Austin.
+I spent nine years at BYU-Hawaii, serving as department chair and leading the BYUH teacher preparation program to national accreditation status.
+In 2016, I joined the faculty in the McKay School at BYU, serving as a teaching professor and overseeing teacher candidates in field placements.
+Currently I serve as Director of the Educator Preparation Program, overseeing successful national accreditation for the teacher preparation programs.

 I love traveling, reading, all things social studies, and spending time with my family.